 Jack owns a small business in Georgia.
 He is not VAT registered.

 In March, Jack sells services to 3 business clients (B2B).
 2 from Australia and 1 based in Georgia.
-The Australian clients are VAT exempt, as they are based abroad.
-The Georgian client is a VATable business, but as Jack is not VAT registered, VAT is not charged on the services provided.
-No VAT turnover declarations are required.
+The services rendered to Australian clients are VAT-exempt, as they are businesses based abroad.
+The service provided to the Georgian client is classified as a VATable operation, but as Jack is not VAT registered, VAT is not charged on the services provided.
+No VAT declarations are required.

-In March, Jack also purchases two annual software subscriptions (Zoom and Salesforce) from US companies online, as well as buying a new desk for his home office from a Georgian furniture store.
-As no Georgian VAT was collected on the software purchases, Jack must declare the price of those purchases on his reverse-VAT declarations, and then pay the RS 18% of the total.
+In March, Jack also purchased two annual software subscriptions (Zoom and Salesforce) from US companies online, as well as buying a new desk for his home office from a Georgian furniture store.
+As no Georgian VAT was collected on the software purchases, Jack must declare the price of those purchases on his reverse-VAT declarations, and then pay 18% of the total.

 In April, Jack buys a printer from a local store.
 He doesn’t buy anything from abroad.
 VAT has already been paid on the printer at source.
-As he doesn’t purchase anything which would incur reverse-VAT, he does not have to file a reverse-VAT declaration for the reporting month of April.
+As he doesn’t purchase anything that would incur reverse VAT, he does not have to file a reverse VAT declaration for the reporting month of April.

-1. You MUST file monthly reverse-VAT declarations in the RS portal (See below) for every reverse-VATable business purchase where Georgian VAT was not already collected.
-Because you are VAT registered, you can simultaneously claim back the 18% reverse-VAT owed, so you will effectively pay zero.
+- You MUST file monthly reverse-VAT declarations in the RS portal (See below) for every reverse-VATable business purchase where Georgian VAT was not already collected.
+Because you are VAT registered, you can simultaneously claim back the 18% reverse VAT owed, so you will effectively pay zero.

-This is in addition to your regular monthly income declarations and salary (payroll) or other declarations required, depending on your business.
+This is in addition to your regular annual/monthly income declarations and salary (payroll) or other declarations required, depending on your business.

 Example

-Mindy is VAT registered in Georgia.
+Mindy is VAT-registered in Georgia.
 She sells digital marketing services to 2 clients in the UK and 1 client in Georgia.
-The UK clients, being B2B and outside Georgia, are VAT exempt here and no VAT is charged to them.
-The Georgian client is charged VAT, which Mindy collects when she charges the client.
-Mindy will file a monthly VAT declaration where she will include her non VATable turnover (the UK clients), as well as her VATable turnover (the Georgian client), and then will pay 18% on the VATable turnover to the RS.
+The UK clients, being B2B and outside Georgia, are VAT-exempt here and no VAT is charged to them.
+The Georgian client is charged by VAT, which Mindy collects when she charges the client.
+Mindy will file a monthly VAT declaration where she will include her non-VATable turnover (income from the UK clients), as well as her VATable turnover (income from the Georgian client), and then will pay 18% on the VATable turnover.

 In April, Mindy buys a printer from a local store.
 She doesn’t buy anything from abroad.
 VAT has already been paid on the printer at source, Mindy can claim the 18% back on her next VAT declaration, which must be filed.
-As she doesn’t purchase anything from abroad which would incur reverse-VAT, she does not have to file a reverse-VAT declaration at all for the reporting month of April.
+As she doesn’t purchase anything from abroad that would incur reverse VAT, she does not have to file a reverse VAT declaration at all for the reporting month of April.

 Should I Become VAT Registered?

 If your VATable turnover exceeds 100k GEL it is mandatory to register.
-However, for many foreigners, who mostly have foreign clients (who are VAT exempt in Georgia) it’s unlikely that their VATable turnover will ever reach 100k GEL.
-So for them VAT registration is a choice.
+However, for many foreigners, whose clients mostly are foreign registered businesses, it’s unlikely that their VATable turnover will ever reach 100k GEL.
+So for them, VAT registration is a choice.

 The questions to ask yourself:

-• Do I buy foreign things where I have to pay 18% reverse-VAT?
+- Do I buy services from foreign providers for business purposes where I have to pay 18% reverse VAT?

-If you regularly have to pay 18% on purchases, but you never have to charge VAT to clients/consumers as they are all abroad and VAT exempt, then the answer is obvious: Get VAT registered and start claiming back the 18%.
+If you regularly have to pay 18% on your purchases, but you never have to charge VAT on the provision of your services, then the answer is obvious: Get VAT registered and start claiming back the 18%.

 By becoming VAT registered, you also increase your accounting responsibilities, you will be required to file monthly VAT returns and to correctly make domestic purchases using your Tax ID so that those purchases can have the VAT claimed back.
 If your accounting costs are below the savings you will make, this is another reason to get VAT registered and just let someone else deal with the paperwork.

-NOTE: Once you register for VAT you cannot un-register.
-So make sure you understand what your liabilities will be, as you will be stuck with them for good.
+NOTE: Once you register as a VAT payer you cannot un-register until one year has passed.
+So make sure you understand what your liabilities will be.
 If you need help, book a free consultation (new customers only).

 How To Declare Reverse-VAT